dddsnn/RoadBumps/README.md

 axis.
 This is necessary because it only gets to write data once per second, but 25 32-bit sensor samples (in milli-g) arrive in that time.

-First, each sample is fit into 16 bits: all values are capped to the range [-32767, 32768].
+To encode the data, first each sample is fit into 16 bits: all values are capped to the range [-32767, 32767].
 The value -32768 is used to represent a null value.

 A fit file field can hold an array of 8 16-bit signed ints, so 4 such fields are created, with names `accel_z_0-8`, `accel_z_8-16`, `accel_z_16-24`, and